Qovery/documentation/website/guides/tutorial/kubernetes-observability-and-monitoring-with-datadog.md

 ## Goal

-In this tutorial, we will install the DataDog agent on a Qovery cluster to gather metrics about infrastructure and applications.
+In this tutorial, we will install the Datadog agent on a Qovery cluster to gather metrics about infrastructure and applications.

 <Steps headingDepth={3}>